Today, I want to discuss the Entrepreneur Mindset. I want to teach you how to think like a successful entrepreneur.

 Successful business owners are ALWAYS expanding their network and getting others to like, know and trust them.
 Smart entrepreneurs network with customers, potential customers, other business owners, local government officials, and whoever else can help them grow their business.
 What are you doing to expand your network?

-When it comes to network marketing, you should make it a point to grow your network by at least two to five people each day.
+When it comes to network marketing, you should make it a point to grow your network by at least two to ten people per day.

 When it comes to network marketing, don’t let rejection and temporary failure keep you down.
-Always get up one more time than you are knocked down.
+Always get up when you are knocked down.

 Leverage is very powerful.
-You can leverage yourself through other people or money.
+You can leverage yourself through other people, systems or money.
 Smart entrepreneurs hire others to do less productive tasks, so they can free up their time to focus on the money producing tasks.

 When it comes to network marketing, you get leverage by building a team of customers and distributors who all do a little bit each month.
 Unlike traditional business, you don’t need employees.